CMH Summer Adventures

 What is a via ferrata?

+Via ferratas bridge the gap between hiking and rock climbing.
 Professional guides lead the way along set routes that traverse across rock faces and over peaks.
 Wearing a harness and secured by safety lines built into the mountainside, you'll navigate special features like iron rungs and scenic suspension bridges.
-It all makes for an adventure you’ll be talking about for decades to come.
+Explore the details of this adventure below, or jump straight to our most frequently asked questions.

 You’ll be equipped with a helmet, harness, safety straps with carabiner clips, and receive instruction on how to use everything.
 You don’t need climbing experience to do a via ferrata.